,

 Note: Calibration Columns are one of the simplest and most accurate tools for verifying chemical dosing pump performance.

-Choosing the correct body material (Glass vs Polycarbonate) and end cap material (CPVC, PTFE, or Stainless Steel) is essential for long-term reliability and chemical compatibility.
+Choosing the correct body material (Glass vs Polycarbonate) and end cap material (CPVC and PTFE) is essential for long-term reliability and chemical compatibility.
+Regular cleaning and gasket replacement will ensure accurate readings and prevent leaks.

 Advantages / Disadvantages